daggerok/gitignore-idea-runConfigurations/README.md

 !.idea/runConfigurations/
 ```

-pattern is very simple: start from project root and move deeply to folder you want keep track
+explain pattern is very simple: start from project root and move deeply to folder you want keep track

 ```.gitignore
 # let's assume we have ignored folder a